Smoking, Drinking and Drug Use (SDD) Among Young People in England Survey: Information for schools

-No. No one outside Ipsos MORI and NFER will know which schools took part and the questions do not assess the school in any way.
+No. No one outside Ipsos MORI will know which schools took part and the questions do not assess the school in any way.

 What happens to the findings?

-The findings from the survey will be written up in a report, which we plan to publish on the NHS Digital website in summer 2019.
+The findings from the survey will be written up in a report, which is planned to be published on the NHS Digital website in summer 2022.
 Pupils’ answers will be combined with more than 10,000 other people's answers and only anonymous data will be reported, so they will not identify any schools, pupils or local authorities that take part.
 The results will be presented in statistical reports including breakdowns by age, gender and ethnicity in a way in which no individual child or school can be identified.
 This data file will be added to the UK Data Service, which is a website that holds data for hundreds of the UK’s most important research studies.
 Researchers will be able to look at the data but they will not be able to identify which schools or pupils have taken part in the study.

 Previous national level results can be found here: https://digital.nhs.uk/data-and-information/publications/statistical/smoking-drinking-and-drug-use-among-young-people-in-england

 Your school will also be emailed a short report with information on how your school’s data compares to the national averages.
 The data in the report will not allow readers to identify individual respondents.

 The questions in the survey ask about pupil demographics, including ethnicity, as well as smoking, drinking and drug use behaviour, and attitudes towards these behaviours.
 The survey is completely voluntary: pupils will be provided with information about the survey and given an opportunity to withdraw from taking part before they are asked to complete the questionnaire.

 No. Taking part is completely voluntary.
 Schools’ help is really valuable in making sure we understand the lives of all young people.
 The results of the survey are used by the NHS, charities and Government, so they can make the right decisions about how to help young people.